virgo47/javasimon/readme.txt

     * newly built jars are placed into `build` directory;
     * new ZIP archive is placed into the main project directory.
   * For Maven build, you have to set the same properties like for ant.
 Included libs are not utilized, standard Maven 2 dependency mechanism is used.
-  * Few examples are not built by default (in package `other`).
-You may need other other libraries (JAMon) to compile and run them.

 == Usage ==